 The strength of the wave, which is directly related to the wave height.

-To see this parameter, click the small black arrow next to the 'Strength' label.
+To see this parameter, click the little arrow next to the 'Strength' label.

 This spline setting can be used to alter the wave strength over the length of the simulation.
 For example, if you set the right-hand point in the spline to zero, the wave effect will reduce as the fluid particles travel the length of the fluid solver.